-Information that can identify you is called “personal information”.
-Personal information can include your name, birthdate, email address, postal address, telephone numbers, fax numbers and credit or debit card details.
+Personal information is information that can be used to identify you.
+It can include your name, date of birth, email address, postal address, telephone number, fax number and credit/debit card details.

 How do we use your information?

-Unfortunately, no data transmission over the internet is ever 100% secure, so we are not able to guarantee the security of the information you transmit to us – you do so at your own risk.
-That said, we do have stringent security features that protect information that we collect from unauthorised access.
+Unfortunately, no data transmission over the Internet is 100 per cent secure.
+As a result, while we try to protect your personal information, CIB cannot guarantee the security of any information you transmit to us and you do so at your own risk.
+When we collect your personal information we use strict procedures and security features to prevent unauthorised access.

 Changes to this policy